CleasbyCode/pdvrdt/README.md

 \****While techinically the image size limit for Mastodon is 16MB, embedded PNG images over 10MB
 are slower to post and may not always upload. [jdvrif](https://github.com/CleasbyCode/jdvrif) is faster and more reliable for larger files.***

-***The graphics editor program GIMP will not display pdvrdt "file-embedded" PNG images over 7MB.
+***The graphics editor program GIMP will not display pdvrdt *file-embedded* PNG images over 7MB.
 (No display problem with [jdvrif](https://github.com/CleasbyCode/jdvrif)).***

 You can insert up to ***six*** files at a time (outputs one image per file).